Jelly Roll Morton: The Complete Library of Congress Recordings: 2005 release

 In 2005, Rounder released the 1938 recordings in their entirety as part of an eight-disc box set.
 The first seven discs include Lomax's 1938 interviews, in which Morton describes his life and the early days of jazz, plays piano, and sings.
 The eighth disc includes 1949 recordings of Morton's contemporaries, reminiscing about Morton and providing musical demonstrations.

 The set was originally released in a piano-shaped box and included a copy of Mister Jelly Roll, Lomax's biography about Morton.
 The set also includes a PDF file including additional liner notes, complete transcriptions of the recorded dialogue and lyrics, additional unrecorded interviews and archival documents and photos.

 In 2007, Rounder released Jelly Roll Morton: The Library of Congress Recordings by Alan Lomax, a single disc consisting of selected highlights from the box set.

 Reception

 arwulf arwulf [sic], writing for allmusic, described the recordings as having been "beautifully restored."

 Harvey Pekar, writing for The Austin Chronicle, gave the set a five-star rating (of a possible five), noting that "[Morton's] oral history here is provocative, and his playing bears out some of the hard-to-believe statements that have been made by (and about) him."

 Richard Cook and Brian Morton, writing for The Penguin Guide to Jazz, gave the set a four-star rating (of a possible four), describing it as "surely the most comprehensive coverage of the speech and music to date.… It is a wonderfully illustrated lecture on Morton's music by the man who created it.
 Indispensable records for anyone interested in jazz history."

+Louis Armstrong recorded an audio response to the 1948 album version of the recordings in 1950 or 1951, praising Morton but taking issue with Morton's recollections about Scat singing.